Mikejo5000/vsts-docs-pr/docs/user-guide/alm-devops-features.md

 Use this end-to-end feature index to learn about all the features available to help you plan and track your projects and code, build, test, and release your software applications.

-If you're new to Team Services or TFS, see the [Key concepts](concepts.md) and other overview topics designed to give beginners an understanding of the server-client structure and tools supported.
+If you're new to VSTS or TFS, see the [Key concepts](concepts.md) and other overview topics designed to give beginners an understanding of the server-client structure and tools supported.
 For a description of the core services supported through the web portal, see [Essential services](services.md).

 >[!NOTE]
 ><b>Feature availability: </b>Some features are platform dependent and are noted as follows:
->- **Team Services** - Available from Visual Studio Team Services (cloud service)
+>- **VSTS** - Available from VSTS (cloud service)
 >- **TFS** - Available from Team Foundation Server (on-premises)